Bigg Boss 13: Dalljiet, Her Ex-Husband Shaleen, Ridhi & Others Among Probable List Of Contestants!

 Raqesh Bapat & Ridhi Dogra

 Bigg Boss_Tak also suggests that Ridhi Dogra and Raqesh Bapat, who recently parted ways, have been approached for the show.
-A few reports also suggests that Ridhi has agreed to be locked down in the Bigg Boss house and has even signed on the dotted lines.
+A few reports also suggest that Ridhi has agreed to be locked down in the Bigg Boss house and has even signed on the dotted lines.

 Other Celebs

-Apart from the above-mentioned celebrities, Bigg Boss_Tak's tweet also suggest that Dayanand Shetty, Meghna Malik, Vahbiz Dorabjee, Pooja Gor, Karan Vohra, Donal Bisht and Pooja Banerjee are in talks with the makers.
+Apart from the above-mentioned celebrities, Bigg Boss_Tak's tweet also suggests that Dayanand Shetty, Meghna Malik, Vahbiz Dorabjee, Pooja Gor, Karan Vohra, Donal Bisht and Pooja Banerjee are in talks with the makers.

 Bigg Boss_Tak Tweeted